-GenOn Morgantown Generating Station
+GenOn Morgantown and Chalk Point Generating Stations

-All CCR that is shipped to the Brandywine Ash Site from the Morgantown Generating Station is conditioned with water before loading and leaving the station.
+All CCRs that are shipped to the Brandywine Ash Site from the Morgantown and Chalk Point Generating Station are either conditioned with water before loading and leaving the station or have sufficient moisture content to minimize fugitive dust emissions.

-- Fly ash generated at the generating station is stored in large diameter concrete silos, and then is released through closed systems into a conditioning mixer system located on a superstructure above the haul truck loading area. - Fly ash is mixed with water until the GenOn operator determines that the ash has the appropriate moisture content to be transported to the Brandywine site.
-The ash is then loaded in the semi-trucks or dump trucks for hauling to the Brandywine Ash Site. - Bottom ash generated at the plant is also conditioned with water to an acceptable consistency, as determined by the GenOn operator, with a moisture content to load into trucks for hauling to the Brandywine Ash Site.
+- Fly ash generated at the generating stations is stored in large diameter concrete silos, and then is released through closed systems into a conditioning mixer system located on a superstructure above the haul truck loading area. - Fly ash is mixed with water until the GenOn operator determines that the ash has the appropriate moisture content to be transported to the Brandywine site.
+The ash is then loaded in the semi-trucks or dump trucks for hauling to the Brandywine Ash Site. - Bottom ash generated at the plants is also conditioned with water as necessary to an acceptable moisture content, as determined by the GenOn operator, to load into trucks for hauling to the Brandywine Ash Site. - Pond solids typically have a sufficient moisture content to minimize fugitive dust emissions.